prianichnikov/faq-pl/README.md

 # faq-pl
-Redirect from faq-pl site to the notion page
+Redirect from faq-pl.ovh to the notion page.